saguas/jasper_erpnext_report/README.md

 >You can make a sql select with where clause, but you must choose `Is doctype id` for the parameter that will have the doctype's id (name) of the documents you choose to print.

-> You can make more exotic sql select's but you have to choose in `Report for` the **Server hooks** type.
+> You can make more exotic sql select's but you have to choose in `Report for` the **Server hooks** type or in the specific parameter choose `Is for server hook`.
->In this case you can return the where clause or an entire sql select.
+>In both cases you can return the where clause or an entire sql select.

 > In the case you choose to return the entire sql select you must use $P!{param_name} for the value inside of the querystring tag of `jrxml` file.

 > For more information see [Jasper Reports](http://jasperreports.sourceforge.net/sample.reference/query/).